NREL/fpeam/README.md

 #diesel_pm10topm25 = 0.97
 ```

-Suggested parameters to define in the config file are `scenario_name`, `year`, `nonroad_database`, `nonroad_path`, and `nonroad_project_path`.
-The `scenario_name` and `year` values should match the ones in the MOVES config file, if MOVES is also being run in the scenario, and the `nonroad_database` value should also be the same as the `moves_database`, again if MOVES is also included in the scenario. `nonroad_path` will depend on the MOVES installation path, and `nonroad_project_path` is a user-created directory containing NONROAD input files. `nonroad_project_path` should be a short directory path, with as few subdirectories as possible, to avoid errors when running NONROAD in batch mode.
+Suggested parameters to define in the config file are `scenario_name`, `year`, `nonroad_database`, `nonroad_path`, and `nonroad_datafiles_path`.
+The `scenario_name` and `year` values should match the ones in the MOVES config file, if MOVES is also being run in the scenario, and the `nonroad_database` value should also be the same as the `moves_database`, again if MOVES is also included in the scenario. `nonroad_path` will depend on the MOVES installation path, and `nonroad_datafiles_path` is a user-created directory containing NONROAD input files. `nonroad_datafiles_path` should be a short directory path, with as few subdirectories as possible, to avoid errors when running NONROAD in batch mode.

 ### FugitiveDust config